Gabardine-Gaberdine | Commonly Confused Words

 etymology

-• Gabardine is a tightly woven fabric, often used for suits and outerwear, while gaberdine is usually a loose, flowing robe or cloak.
+• Gabardine is a tightly woven fabric, often used for making suits and outerwear.
+Gaberdine is sometimes confused with it but can also refer to similar clothing items.

 © 2025 Lithium Lab Pte Ltd